kennysmithed/oels2024/oels_practical_wk2.md

 ## The plan for week 2 practical

 This week we are going to look at a little bit more of the [Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/index.html), then next week we'll be in a position to start looking at code for actual experiments.
-Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team.
+Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time (e.g. if you want to make a start before the lab class, or if you don't complete the practical in the lab class) - the lab class provides dedicated time each week to focus on doing the practicals with on-tap support from the teaching team, but you may need more than the 2 hours to get these practicals done.
+We are happy to help with the previous week's class if you tried to finish it off in your own time and need some help.

 ## Tutorial content